Dalano Banton: Toronto Raptors (2021–2023)

 Banton was drafted with the 46th overall pick in the 2021 NBA draft by the Toronto Raptors, making him the first-ever Canadian to be drafted by the franchise.
 On August 14, he signed a multi-year contract with the Raptors.
 Banton chose to wear the number 45 to honour the TTC 45 Kipling bus which regularly served the neighbourhood he grew up in.
 He made his professional debut on October 20, 2021, in the Raptors' season- and home-opener against the Washington Wizards, and scored his first career points in the NBA with a buzzer-beating three-point field goal at the end of the third quarter.
-On November 13, 2021, Banton scored a season-high 12 points while adding three rebounds, two assists and a steal in a 127–121 loss to the Detroit Pistons.
+On November 13, Banton scored a season-high 12 points while adding three rebounds, two assists and a steal in a 127–121 loss to the Detroit Pistons.

 On November 24, 2022, Banton scored a career-high 27 points, alongside four rebounds, four assists, three steals and two blocks, in a 115–111 win over the Detroit Pistons.

 Boston Celtics (2023–2024)

-On July 3, 2023, Banton signed a 2-year deal with the Boston Celtics.
+On July 3, 2023, Banton signed a two-year contract with the Boston Celtics.
+Banton made 24 appearances (including one start) for the Celtics during the 2023–24 NBA season, recording averages of 2.3 points, 1.5 rebounds, and 0.8 assists.

 Portland Trail Blazers (2024–2025)

 On February 8, 2024, Banton was traded, along with cash, to the Portland Trail Blazers in exchange for a protected second-round pick.
 On March 27, Banton scored a new career-high 31 points along with 5 rebounds and 9 assists in a 120–106 loss to the Atlanta Hawks.
-In Portland's season finale against the Sacramento Kings on April 14, Banton went 0–for–15 on shots beyond the arc.
-In doing so, he became the first player in NBA history to attempt as many three–point shots without a make.
+In Portland's season finale against the Sacramento Kings on April 14, Banton went 0-of-15 on shots beyond the arc.
+In doing so, he became the first player in NBA history to attempt as many three-point shots without a make.

-On November 4, 2024, Banton scored 20 points in under 12 minutes in a 118–100 victory over the New Orleans Pelicans--the first time this feat had been performed in franchise history, as well as marking only the 7th instance of a player doing so across the NBA.
+On November 4, 2024, Banton scored 20 points in under 12 minutes in a 118–100 victory over the New Orleans Pelicans—the first time this feat had been performed in franchise history, as well as marking only the seventh instance of a player doing so across the NBA.

+Texas Legends (2025–2026)

 On October 7, 2025, the Dallas Mavericks signed Banton to an Exhibit 10 contract.
-Just ten days later, on October 17, the Mavericks waived Banton, Jeremiah Robinson-Earl, and Dennis Smith Jr.
+Just ten days later, on October 17, the Mavericks waived Banton, Dennis Smith Jr. and Jeremiah Robinson-Earl.
+He then signed with the Mavericks' G League affiliate, the Texas Legends.

+Los Angeles Clippers (2026)

+On February 8, 2026, Banton signed a ten-day contract with the Los Angeles Clippers.
+In two appearances for the Clippers, Banton posted averages of 3.0 points, 0.5 rebounds, and 1.0 assists.
+Upon the expiration of the deal, he became a free agent.